The City’s Economic Development Department’s incentive programs have allowed numerous small businesses to thrive.

 That’s where the new Van Aken District Entrepreneurial Initiative comes in.
 The program, which was launched last summer, offers early-stage entrepreneurs – especially people of color, women, and all underrepresented entrepreneurs – the opportunity to showcase their ideas, products, and services within the Van Aken District.

-“In addition to existing outdoor pop-up opportunities, we constructed two new stalls in the Market Hall for shorter term rental opportunities – one for retail and one for food preparation,” says Jason Russell, general manager for the Van Aken District.
+“In addition to existing outdoor pop-up opportunities, we constructed two new stalls in the Market Hall for shorter term rental opportunities – one for retail, called The Corner, and one for food preparation,” says Jason Russell, general manager for the Van Aken District.

 Both stalls offer entrepreneurs the opportunity to test their business ideas with visitors to the District.
 The food stall will showcase a single vendor at a time; the retail stall will be a curated collection of vendors.